Amourspirit/libreoffice_lop_java/README.md

 The origin book by Andrew Davison can be found in the [ LibreOffice Programming ](https://flywire.github.io/lo-p/) that was converted by [flywire](https://github.com/flywire).
 The current python version is available in the [OooDev - Python LibreOffice Programming](hhttps://python-ooo-dev-tools.readthedocs.io/en/latest/odev/index.html) documents.

+I discovered another archive on GitHub, [jlop-code](https://github.com/hosseinn/jlop-code/tree/main), it currently does not have a development container but may be useful for othere reasons.

 ## Development Container

 This project can run and debug the current java code in a [Development Container](https://code.visualstudio.com/remote/advancedcontainers/overview).
 The container is based upon the [Live LibreOffice Python](https://github.com/Amourspirit/live-libreoffice-python) template.
 The container has [LibreOffice](https://www.libreoffice.org/) installed and is accessible via the internal web browser or via your local web browser.